Skip to Main Content

 Collimation

-Whereas the physics of light collimation, via film materials, is not nearly so complex as that for light polarization or lensed collimation, it nonetheless can play an important role in assisting Vision Engineers in developing an accurate and robust inspection program.
-We will be demonstrating the use of film collimation, applied primarily in a back lighting geometry, where is it is most effective.
+Whereas the physics of light collimation, via film materials, is not nearly as complex as for light polarization or lensed collimation, it nonetheless can play an important role in assisting Vision Engineers in developing an accurate and robust inspection program.
+We will be demonstrating the use of film collimation, applied primarily in back lighting geometry, where is it is most effective.

 Collimation film is essentially a polymer sheet with lines of parallel prisms (a grate) cut into its upper surface.
-Because we need collimation in X&Y, we must apply 2 pieces of film whose lines of prisms are oriented at right angles.
-We see this idealized shape in cross-sectional view in Fig. 54.
+Where we need collimation in X&Y, we must apply two pieces of film whose lines of prisms are oriented at right angles to each other.
+We see this idealized shape in cross-sectional view in Fig. 64.
 Optically, the film passes and concentrates vertical rays, via exit refraction, recycling some of the off-axis light that is initially internally reflected.
 It also collects and may pass the otherwise lost low-angle light that naturally escapes a randomly diffused back light surface, for example, enhancing the light output intensity.
-Perhaps not coincidentally, this material is termed, Brightness Enhancement film by the manufacturer.
+Perhaps not coincidentally, this material is often termed, Brightness Enhancement Film by its manufacturer.

 image151

 Simplified light ray tracing through collimation film via refraction and internal reflection.
 Light that does not get refracted out the surface is recycled internally until it meets the angular criteria to “escape”, oriented vertically.
-Prism pitchis 50 um and 90 degree angle.
+Prism pitch is 50um and prism face angles are 90°.

-a – Idealized light ray tracing from collimated, left side of object on a back light vs. the more random ray exitance angles of the non collimated back light to the right, b – Curved part on a non-collimated back light, c – Same part on a film collimated back light showing less light interference along the true maximum part projection.
+a – Idealized light ray tracing with collimation on the left side vs. the more random ray exit angles of the non-collimated back light to the right, b – Curved part in front of a non-collimated back light, c – Same part in front of a film-collimated back light showing greater edge definition along the true maximum part projection.

-Shorter wavelength light – blue, for example – will diffract slightly less than longer wavelength light, such as red (Fig. 56).
-It should be noted that the actual amount is much less than the exaggerated depictions in Fig. 56, however.
+Shorter wavelength light, like blue for example, will diffract slightly less than longer wavelength light, such as red (Fig. 66).
+It should be noted that the actual amount is much less than the exaggerated depictions in Fig. 66.
 If we take this information a bit further, we can imagine how white light might behave, recalling that white light is composed of all visible wavelengths.
 We might expect that each wavelength will diffract differently, and this is in effect, how chromatic aberrations are created.
-These might be seen in a color image as halos or shadows around the edges, which may effectively increase the uncertainty in recreating an actual edge location in an image
+These might be seen in a color image as halos or shadows around the edges, which may effectively increase the uncertainty in recreating an actual edge location in an image.

 However, under typical vision inspection scenarios, with a non-telecentric lens and collimation film, we have a “window” of off-axis light typically around +- 25-30 degrees that is still visible.
 In practical terms this implies that we are not preferring only the vertical rays, but some off-axis components as well, hence we cannot expect perfect optical collimation results.